Charlie Sanders: NFL career statistics

-Later years
+Later life

 Sanders served as a color analyst on Lions radio broadcasts from 1983 through 1988, worked with the team as an assistant coach in charge of wide receivers from 1989 to 1996, returned to perform radio broadcasts in 1997, and then joined the Lions' front office as a scout.
 He became the team's assistant director of pro personnel in 2000, and held the role until his death.
 In 2005, he co-authored Charlie Sanders' Tales from the Detroit Lions, a book of anecdotes about the team and its players.

 Sanders also worked in the team's community relations department and served as a spokesman for the United Way and The March of Dimes.
 He created The Charlie Sanders Foundation in 2007, which provided two college scholarships per year for students from Oakland County, Monroe, Michigan, and his home state of North Carolina.
 In 2012, he began the "Have A Heart Save A Life" program (within the foundation) to raise funds to provide heart (EKG) screenings to young people.
 In August 2012, the first "Charlie Sanders Have A Heart Save A Life Celebrity Golf Outing was held in West Bloomfield, Michigan.
 St. Jude Children's Research Hospital honored Sanders for his charitable work in 2014.